 Keep hold of the most vital information and break it down into bullet points to make it easier to digest.
-Try to parallel your prior responsibilities with the job description.
-Keep in mind though that just like recruiters don't want to decipher a wall of text, they also don't want to read an endless string of bullets.
+Try to align your prior responsibilities with the job advert.
+Keep in mind, though, that just like recruiters don't want to decipher a wall of text, they also don't want to read an endless string of bullets.
 Find a balance between the two by using text to describe your role and bullet points to list your choice accomplishments.

 Get creative with formatting

-While it's great to exhibit the occasional flicker of creativity, there's a time and a place ‒ your CV just isn't it.
-Writing in a quirky font and including graphics makes it difficult for not only a recruiter to read your CV, but also the applicant tracking systems that are now a popular tool used to review applications.
+While it's great to exhibit the occasional flicker of creativity, there's a time and a place; your CV just isn't it.
+Writing in a quirky font and including graphics makes it difficult for not only a recruiter to read your CV, but also for the applicant tracking systems.

 Gloss over gaps in your work history

 Social media is often a double-edged sword.
 It's true that the majority of organisations do use social media to research potential employees.
-Therefore, adding the URL for your LinkedIn profile to your CV is beneficial as it's a useful way for recruiters to distinguish you from other applicants.
+Therefore, adding the URL for your LinkedIn profile to your CV, and following LinkedIn profile best practices during the job search, is beneficial as it's a useful way for recruiters to distinguish you from other applicants.

 But tread carefully ‒ linking to any other social profiles can be dangerous.
 Stay cautious and keep it professional by only including the URL to your LinkedIn.